jacius/proto-slots/README.md

   the base object's own base object, and so on down the inheritance chain).

-  Additionally, an "own" reader method is defined, which simply returns the object's slot value, even if it is nil, without checking inheritance.
-The "own" method's name is the reader method's name prefixed with "own-".
-E.g. if the reader is #'name, the own reader is #'own-name.

-  The :reader arg takes precedence over the :accessor arg for the purpose of naming the reader methods.
-If :reader is explicitly nil, no reader (nor "own" reader) methods will be defined.
+  The :reader arg takes precedence over the :accessor arg for the purpose of naming the reader method.
+If :reader is explicitly nil, no reader method will be defined.

+* :own-reader [default: nil]

+  Name for the method to read the direct value of the slot, without checking inheritance.
+This method always returns the value of the slot, even if the value is nil.
+If :own-reader is nil (the default), no own-reader method will be defined.

 * :writer [default: (setf {the value of :accessor})]